-Looking to treat and remove acne scars in Vancouver?
+Looking to treat and remove acne scars?
 See our page on Surrey acne scar treatments here!

 Acne is a common term used to describe pimples and complexion problems that occur in teenagers as well as adults, stemming from the skin bacteria called Propionibacterium acnes (often shortened as, P. acnes).
 It expresses itself in multiple forms, and has multiple causes.
 Unfortunately, there is no cure for acne, and no one in our modern society, regardless of race, is immune from it either (though, it’s not contagious).